Tip - Extract body from multipart formdata

 Note the following:

-• We are expecting a SyntaxError, so we check if the error is an instanceof it (Thanks to Matt Pocock for his insight in this lesson).
-This also types the error accordingly.
-If it isn't, throw the error once again.
+• We are expecting a SyntaxError, so we check if the error is an instanceof it, which also types the error accordingly

-Then, the BodyInterceptor can be used after the FileInterceptor.
+Then, the BodyInterceptor may be used after the FileInterceptor, like this for example:

 Commit - Interceptor to extract body from multipart formdata